ncurses.3x - Man Page

 In many cases, X/Open Curses is vague about error conditions, omitting some of the SVr4 documentation.

-Unlike other implementations, this one checks parameters such as pointers to WINDOW structures to ensure they are not null.
-The main reason for providing this behavior is to guard against programmer error.
-The standard interface does not provide a way for the library to tell an application which of several possible errors were detected.
-Relying on this (or some other) extension will adversely affect the portability of curses applications.
+Unlike other implementations, ncurses checks pointer parameters, such as those to WINDOW structures, to ensure that they are not null.
+This is done primarily to guard against programmer error.
+The standard interface does not provide a way for the library to tell an application which of several possible errors occurred.
+An application that relies on ncurses to check its function parameters for validity limits its portability and robustness.

 Padding Differences

-In historic curses versions, delays embedded in the capabilities cr, ind, cub1, ff and tab activated corresponding delay bits in the Unix tty driver.
-In this implementation, all padding is done by sending NUL bytes.
-This method is slightly more expensive, but narrows the interface to the Unix kernel significantly and increases the package's portability correspondingly.
+In historical curses implementations, delays embedded in the terminfo capabilities carriage_return (cr), scroll_forward (ind), cursor_left (cub1), form_feed (ff), and tab (ht) activated corresponding delay bits in the Unix terminal driver. ncurses performs all padding by sending NUL bytes to the device.
+This method is slightly more expensive, but narrows the interface to the Unix kernel significantly and correspondingly increases the package's portability.

 Header Files